Ferry to Hinchinbrook Island – Bursting the Myth

 You can and should say bye-bye to the ‘older’ way of using land-based transfer i.e. shuttle to get to and return from the Thorsborne trail on the island.
 A ferry to Hinchinbrook Island trumps it any day.
 But, why?

-Well, we have weighed various options available to hikers and come up with the best one – leave from Lucinda to get to Ramsay Bay.
-There are two solid reasons we are suggesting this for.
+We have weighed various options available to hikers and come up with the best one – leave from Lucinda to get to Ramsay Bay.
+There are two solid reasons we are suggesting this transfer option.

-- First, this is cost-effective and naturally a logistically smarter choice, saving hikers’ money while allowing us to provide you better service as it makes our job easier!
+- First, this is cost-effective and naturally a logistically smarter choice, saving hiker’s money while allowing us to provide you a much more scenic Hinchinbrook Channel cruise on your way to the Ramsay Bay Boardwalk to begin your hike.

 Now, let’s check why it is a practical logistic choice.